savi-lang/savi/docs/intro-vs-pony.md

 ### Control Flow Macros

-In Mare, control flow constructs (things like blocks that conditionally evaluate, or loop, or catch errors) are implemented internally as macros rather than reserved keywords.
+In Savi, control flow constructs (things like blocks that conditionally evaluate, or loop, or catch errors) are implemented internally as macros rather than reserved keywords.
 That is, the word that defines the macro only acts as such when it's in the right syntactical context, but In the future it will be possible to configure user-defined macros, but at this time only built-in macros are possible.

 Usually these macros take the form of a word followed by one or more terms separated by mandatory whitespace.
 Often, one of these terms ends up being a parenthesized expression, and sometimes that parenthesized block is further broken into sub-blocks by the pipe character (`|`).
 In general, the forms often look something like this: